polterguy/lizzie/docs/introduction.md

 }
 ```

-As you execute the above C# console program, you will see that clearly your Lizzie
+As you execute the above C# console program, you will realize that your Lizzie
 code is able to execute your `Foo` C# method, as if it was a Lizzie function.
 This
 is because of that the type of `MainClass` is the type argument to the
 `LambdaCompiler.Compile` method.
 Internally, the Lizzie compiler will create a
 _"Symbolic Delegate"_ for each method that you have marked with the `Bind` attribute
 on your `MainClass`, and make this method available as a _"function"_ to your
 Lizzie code.
 This allows you to extend Lizzie as you see fit, with your own _"keywords"_
 created in C#, to create your own _"Domain Specific Language"_ - While
 still keeping the Lizzie syntax and its dynamic model.
 Another way to
 accomplish the same as above, is to choose to instead explicitly add your
 functions to the binder, as delegates.
 This is particularly useful if you can't
-for some reasons change the type you are binding to.
-The above code is logically
+change the type you are binding to.
+The above code is logically identically
-identically to the following code.
+to the following code.

 ```csharp
 using System;